daviddalpiaz/stat-online/README.md

 - [Engineering IT: Keep Teaching](https://it.engineering.illinois.edu/keepteaching)
 - [CITL: Instructional Continuity](https://ops.citl.illinois.edu/)

+## General Advice

+- Don't panic.
+- Perfect is the enemy of good.
+- Ask questions on Slack!

 ## Quick-Start Checklist

 - [ ] Is your class in a Learning Management System?